TryGhost/node-sqlite3/README.md

 #### Electron static linking

-By default, the node-sqlite3 bindings compiles with dynamic linking to SQLite.
+By default, the node-sqlite3 bindings compile with dynamic linking to SQLite.
 If you're building an Electron app, chances are when you package and distribute your app the user will not have the SQLCipher dynamic library on their computer and your app will fail to launch when sqlite3 is imported.